Published by Christina Riley. Last Updated on September 2, 2023.

-We know that you can stay in some amazing hotels and short-term rentals in this state.
-But in this guide, we are going to share some of the coolest and most unique Airbnbs in North Carolina that we’ve found.
+We know you can stay in some fantastic hotels and short-term rentals in North Carolina.
+But in this guide, we will share some of the most extraordinary and most unique Airbnbs in North Carolina that we’ve found.

-Now, if you’re as ready to see these awesome places as we were to share them, here are some really cool Airbnbs in North Carolina for your viewing pleasure.
+Now, if you’re as ready to see these remarkable places as we were to share them, here are some cool Rentals in North Carolina for your viewing pleasure.

 To keep things organized (as always), here’s what you’ll find in this guide:

 - Yurts and Glamping